rvanmarkus/sts-docs-2/docs/source/actions/how_to_configure_component_actions.md

 ## 3. Write a script for Action to execute

 This step determines Action's behavior when it is executed from the component context menu.
 The scripting language here is [Groovy](https://groovy-lang.org/), and you can script almost any action you need, from redirecting to another View with context, restarting remote components, to calling predictions for components.
-Find more about the possibilities of [scripting in StackState](/scripting/).
+Find more about the possibilities of.

 The below example shows a script that restarts your Kubernetes pods in the right cluster: